Chameria: Muslims

 The Greek census of 1951 counted a total of 127 Muslim Albanian Chams in Epirus.
 In more recent years (1986) 44 members of this community are found in Thesprotia, located in the settlements of Sybota, Kodra and Polyneri (previously Koutsi).
 Moreover, until recently the Muslim community in Polyneri was the only one in Epirus to have an imam.
 The village mosque was the last within the area before being blown up by a local Christian in 1972.
 The number of Muslim Chams remaining in the area after World War II included also people who converted to Orthodoxy and were assimilated into the local population in order to preserve their properties and themselves.

 Christian Orthodox

 According to a study by the Euromosaic project of the European Union, Albanian speaking communities live along the border with Albania in Thesprotia prefecture, the northern part of the Preveza prefecture in the region called Thesprotiko, and a few villages in Ioannina regional unit.
 The Albanian language is still spoken by a minority of inhabitants in Igoumenitsa.
 In northern Preveza prefecture, those communities also include the region of Fanari, in villages such as Ammoudia and Agia.
 In 1978, some of the older inhabitants in these communities were Albanian monolinguals.
-The language is spoken by young people too, because when the local working-age population migrate seeking a job in Athens, or abroad, the children are left with their grandparents, thus creating a continuity of speakers.
+Younger people also spoke Albanian, as when members of the local working-age population migrated to Athens or abroad in search of employment opportunities, the children were left with their grandparents, thus creating a continuity of speakers.